CryptoMitch/MyCodingJourney/README.md

     - **Key Concepts:** Technical analysis skills for trading cryptocurrencies.

 ## Feb 2021
-  - **Experience:** Began coaching fro cryptocurrency on SuperProf.
+  - **Experience:** Began coaching for cryptocurrency on SuperProf.
 Over the next 18 months, I would coach over 200 people.

 ## Sept 2019
   - **Experience:** Begin mentoring friends and family about how to use Cryptocurrency.